 Food Photography Tips for Your Instagram:

-In no way am I a professional photographer, however, I have some great friends along the way who have given me some simple tips to help dramatically improve my food photography.
+You need more than just food hashtags to get followers, so keep in mind these photography tips as well.
+In no way am I a professional food photographer, however, I have some great friends along the way who have given me some simple tips to help dramatically improve my food photography.

 - Lighting – Often times restaurants are dark.
 Use an iPhone’s flashlight or your friend’s iPhone to add lighting to the meal.